MisterSeajay/MisterSeajay/docs/_posts/2025-01-06 local-llms.md

-While I have been happy using ChatGPT for generative AI tasks, especially as a co-pilot for coding and IT knowledge support, this all happens through the web UI provided by the LLM provider (OpenAI, Anthropic, etc.).
+While I have been happy using ChatGPT for generative AI tasks, especially as a co-pilot for coding and IT knowledge support, this all happens through the web UIs provided by the LLM provider (OpenAI, Anthropic, etc.).

 Some project that I have wanted to work on require access to APIs, which charge for access.
 While the prices aren't high, especially for relatively low usage,